Programs/Upper Secondary/Combined Bio + Chem

 Bio vocabulary — "absorb" vs "diffuse" vs "transport"

 "Glucose is absorbed in the small intestine" earns the mark; "glucose is transported in the small intestine" does not.
 Markers want specific mechanism words — absorption (across the gut wall), diffusion (down a gradient), active transport (against, requires ATP).
 Combined Bio mark schemes are phrase-specific.
-Bleeds 1-2 marks per Bio answer.
+Can cost 1-2 marks per Bio answer.
 Fix: a per-topic vocabulary card system tested fortnightly with mark-scheme phrasing so the right verb comes out first time, every time.

 !